Funeral Directors Category: London

 - Client support – Thoughtful, personal support throughout.

 - Money matters – Excellent value for money.
 Simplicity Funeral including cremation and doctors’ fees is £2,000.

 - Parking – On-street parking along Baring Road

-This is a fine new business established in South East London.
+This is a fine business established fairly recently in South East London.
 Daniel has learned his trade from some excellent funeral directors, and he has also learned how not to be with bereaved families from some others!
 He has blended this knowledge to create a transparently good funeral company with personal service embedded in its ethos.

 Daniel’s refreshing approach to pricing, his standards for every funeral and his determination to treat each family as he would his own bodes well for his future success, and we wish him all the very best.
 We are delighted to add Daniel Mercer Family Funeral Directors Ltd to our list of recommended funeral directors.